 If You Have Been Arrested for DUI, Call Our Experienced Philadelphia Defense Lawyers Today

 Driving under the influence charges can be filed anytime within 2 years of the arrest, so long as you are not held in jail during this time.
-Anytime you have been arrested for DUI, the first call you or a loved one should make is to a battle tested Philadelphia DUI defense attorney and DUI defense lawyers for UPenn students and college students like those at The Law Offices of Lloyd Long.
+Anytime you have been arrested for DUI, the first call you or a loved one should make is to a battle tested Philadelphia DUI defense attorney and DUI defense lawyers for UPenn students and college students like those at The Liberty Law Team.
 We can work to protect your constitutional rights and file a motion to dismiss the case if they are not respected.
 If the case proceeds, we will fight to negotiate the best possible deal to get your charges downgraded or dismissed.
 Our attorneys are also experienced in other vehicle-related crimes, including driving without a license in Philadelphia.
-For a free consultation, call us today at (215) 302-0171.
+For a free consultation, call us today at (215) 826-3314.